-J. G. CHANDLER, Deputy Quartermaster-General, U.S.A.
+J. G. CHANDLER, Deputy Quartermaster-General, U. S. A.

-Personally appeared before me Charles H. Campbell, of the city, county, and State of New York, who, being by me duly sworn according to law, deposes and says as
+Personally appeared before me Charles H. Campbell, of the city, county, and Stat of New York, who, being by me duly sworn according to law, deposes and says a

 That during the year 1862, and from that time up to and including the year 1866, he was doing service in the Department of the South, headquarters at Hilton Head, S. C.; that he knows Hon.
-Robert Smalls, of Beaufort, S. C.; that he was present when the steamer Planter, of the city of Charleston, came into Hilton Head on or about the 13th of May, 1862; that he went on board the Planter and made a personal examination of her condition, and found she was built of live oak and red cedar, and a first-class coastwise steamer, well furnished and complete in every respect; that he was, and is, well acquainted with the value of steamers, and has been engaged in the business of steamboating, both as captain and owner, for the last fifteen years; that the steamer Planter was fully worth, at the time she came into Hillor Head, the sum of \$60,000 in cash for the boat alone; that the United States Government was paying at that time for steamers of her class \$400 per day under a charter-party agreement with the chief quartermaster at that place, the Government finding both wood and coal; that he chartered to the United States Government at or about that time the steamer Geo.
-Washington for \$350 per day, which was only about half the size of the Planter, and not more than half her value; that he executed seven charters for steamers with the Government, and also had a valuation set on them in case of loss, and the above statement is made in accordance with the prices paid by the Government at Hilton Head and elsewhere during the time the Planter was in the service; that, at the close of the war, and while the Planter was laying up in Charleston and in a very bad condition from the nature of her past services, I was commissioned by her former owner, Captain Furguson, to purchase the Planter from the Government for the sum of \$25,000, which sum I did offer, and the same was refused on the part of the Government of the United States; that the steamer Planter was an extrastrong built boat, her frame was live oak and red cedar, and built as strong as possible; she was built expressly for the coastwise trade, and she is running out of the city of Charleston to-day, and is considered by steamboat men one of the strongest and best built steamboats in the South.
+Robert Smalls, of Beaufort, S. C.; that he was present when the steamer Planter, of the city of Charleston, came into Hilton Head on or about the 13th of May, 1862; that he went on board the Planter and made a personal examination of her condition, and found she was built of live oak and red cedar, and a first class acceptation of the control of the property that a first-class coastwise steamer, well furnished and complete in every respect; that he was, and is, well acquainted with the value of steamers, and has been engaged in the business of steamboating, both as captain and owner, for the last fifteen years; that the steamer Planter was fully worth, at the time she came into Hilton Head, the sum of \$60,000 in each for the boat alone; that the United States Government was paying at that time for steamers of her class \$400 per day under a charter-party agreement with the chief quarter parts at that place the government finding both wood. ment with the chief quartermaster at that place, the government finding both wood and coal; that he chartered to the United States Government at or about that time the steamer Geo.
+Washington for \$350 per day, which was only about half the size of the Planter, and not more than half her value; that he executed seven charters for the Planter, and not more than half her value; that he executed seven charters for steamers with the government, and also had a valuation set on them in case of loss, and the above statement is made in accordance with the prices paid by the government at Hilton Head and elsewhere during the time the Planter was in the service; that, at the close of the war, and while the Planter was laying up in Charleston and in a very bad condition from the nature of her past services, I was commissioned by her former owner, Captain Ferguson, to purchase the Planter from the government for the sum of \$25,000, which sum I did offer, and the same was refused on the part of the Government of the United States; that the steamer Planter was an extra strong built boat, her frame was live oak and red cedar, and built as strong as possible; she was built expressly for the constwise trade, and she is running out of the city of Charleston to-day, and is considered by steamboat men one of the strongest and best built ton to-day, and is considered by steamboat men one of the strongest and best built steamboats in the South.